 Today, there are over 640 patients on our service receiving various levels of hospice care and that number continues to grow each day.
-Until now, there have been no inpatient hospice facilities to serve our communities in Dutchess and Ulster counties at a critical tie in their journeys
+Until now, there have been no inpatient hospice facilities to serve our communities in Dutchess and Ulster counties at a critical time in their journeys.

-With the opening of the Hudson Valley Hospice House in September 2023, family, friends and loved ones will no longer have to travel out of the area to receive care or visit their loved ones.
-Instead, the Hudson Valley Hospice House will offer patients and loved ones alike a home-like setting in a 16,000 square foot single story facility sitting on seven wooded acres on Route 9G in Hyde Park.
+With the opening of the Hudson Valley Hospice House, family, friends and loved ones no longer have to travel out of the area to receive care or visit their loved ones.
+Instead, the Hudson Valley Hospice House offers patients and loved ones alike a home-like setting in a 16,000 square foot single story facility sitting on seven wooded acres on Route 9G in Hyde Park.

 The Hudson Valley Hospice House is the first freestanding hospice inpatient facility in Dutchess or Ulster County.
 It is our expectation is that each year, over 1000 patients and their family members will directly benefit from the amenities provided there, and we couldn’t be more excited.

 We have learned that when home is not an option, our community needs a place where patients who have life-limiting illnesses can find comfort and solace and their loved ones can take a break from the inevitable caregiver fatigue and the challenges of caring for loved ones.
 Our goal is to make this facility the ideal environment where patients in their final days can live a comfortable and pain-free existence.
 Some of the things the Hudson Valley Hospice House offers include: